AirUK: Retrenchment

 The severe recession of the early 1980s necessitated a major retrenchment, resulting in extensive frequency, route and staff cutbacks.
 This entailed the closure of bases at Bournemouth, Humberside and Stansted as well as a major reduction in operations at Southend.
-As a consequence of these cutbacks, ten turboprop aircraft (seven Heralds and three Bandeirantes) were withdrawn from service while the two F-28 jets were leased out to French regional carrier Air Alsace.
+As a consequence of these cutbacks, ten turboprop aircraft (seven Heralds and three Bandeirantes) were withdrawn from service while the two Fokker F28 jets were leased out to French regional carrier Air Alsace.
 This in turn resulted in the closure of the former BIA engineering base at Blackpool, accounting for 220 out of a total of 400 job losses.
 It also resulted in the suspension of scheduled passenger and cargo services to 14 points by late 1981.
 At the start of the 1981–82 winter timetable in November 1981, Air UK relaunched scheduled operations from Stansted by opening a new route to Amsterdam.
 This was the first international scheduled service from London's third airport in over ten years.
 The resulting network linked 20 points in the British Isles and six in Europe.
 Management hoped that these business realignments – including cutting the company's workforce in half over a two-year period — would reverse heavy losses Air UK had incurred during its first two years of operation, thereby stabilising the company and positioning it for future growth.